 Contraptions Book Club

 The theme for the 2026 book club is The Divergence Machine.
 We will read a set of books selected to explore the thesis that the story of civilization 1600-2000 is best understood as the emergence of a set of divergence mechanisms on the margins of the Modernity Machine we explored in 2025.
-Each book will be discussed during the last week of the corresponding month, in a dedicated chat thread.
+Each book will be discussed during the corresponding month, in a dedicated chat thread.

 2026 Picks